NagaSantoshT/Sed-MapReduce/README.md

 Sed-MapReduce
 =============

-This is a sample code for performing Sed operation using Hadoop MapReduce
+This is a sample code for performing Sed operation by taking custom input using Hadoop MapReduce.